GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Introduction

-In summary, the contributions of this work are three-fold: \begin{itemize} \item We propose a novel and unified framework GridFormer for image restoration in adverse weather conditions.
-The basic GridFormer layer embedded with residual dense transformer block in a grid structure makes GridFormer both efficient and effective.
+In summary, the contributions of this work are three-fold: \begin{itemize} \item \textbf{Unified Framework}: We propose a novel and unified framework called GridFormer, which is tailored specifically for image restoration under adverse weather conditions.
+This innovative framework seamlessly integrates residual dense transformer blocks (RDTBs) with a grid structure, creating a comprehensive architecture.
+Notably, incorporating RDTBs within a grid structure enables GridFormer to capture hierarchical image features efficiently.
+The grid structure facilitates the integration of contextual information from various spatial scales, enhancing the network's ability to restore images effectively.

-\item Critically, we propose a compact-enhanced self-attention, which can not only strengthen the local modeling capacity of the transformer units, but also improve the efficiency of the network.
+\item \textbf{Compact-enhanced Self-Attention}: GridFormer introduces the compact-enhanced self-attention mechanism, a critical contribution.
+This mechanism enhances the local modeling capacity of transformer units, enabling GridFormer to capture fine-grained details in adverse weather conditions while improving network efficiency.

-\item We show the general applicability of our GridFormer by applying it to five diverse image restoration tasks in adverse weather conditions: image deraining, image dehazing, image deraining $\&$ dehazing, desnowing, and multi-weather restoration.
+\item \textbf{State-of-the-art Performance}: We show the general applicability of our GridFormer by applying it to five diverse image restoration tasks in adverse weather conditions, including image deraining, image dehazing, image deraining $\&$ dehazing, desnowing, and multi-weather restoration.
 Our GridFormer achieves a new state-of-the-art on both weather-specific and multi-weather restoration tasks. \end{itemize}

-The remainder of this paper is organized as follows: Sect.~\ref{sec:related_work} discusses the related work.
-Sect.~\ref{sec:method} introduces our proposed method.
-Then, experimental results are reported and analyzed in Sect.~\ref{sec:experiment}.
-Sect.~\ref{sec:limitations} discusses limitations and future work.
-Finally, Sect.~\ref{sec:conclusion} presents a conclusion of this paper.
+The remainder of this paper is organized as follows: Sec.~\ref{sec:related_work} discusses the related work.
+Sec.~\ref{sec:method} introduces our proposed method.
+Then, experimental results are reported and analyzed in Sec.~\ref{sec:experiment}.
+Sec.~\ref{sec:limitations} discusses limitations and future work.
+Finally, Sec.~\ref{sec:conclusion} presents a conclusion of this paper.